Heart and Blood Conditions

-Children who have a heart defect that caused their murmur may need medications, cardiac catheterization or heart surgery to treat their condition.
+Children who have a heart defect that caused their murmur may need medicines, cardiac catheterization or heart surgery to treat their condition.
 We have a team of specially trained cardiologists (physicians), nurses and technicians who have expertise in evaluating and treating children with heart defects.
-We have a pediatric cardiac anesthesia team and a cardiac intensive care service ready to care for children who undergo heart surgery.
+We have a pediatric cardiac anesthesia team and a Cardiac Intensive Care Unit ready to care for children who undergo heart surgery.

 Seattle Children’s has been treating children since 1907.
 Our team members are trained in their fields and in meeting the unique needs of children.
 For example, the doctors who give your child anesthesia (sedation) are board certified in pediatric anesthesiology.
 This means they have extra years of training in how to take care of kids.
 Our child life specialists know how to help children understand their illnesses and treatments in ways that make sense for their age.

 When you come to Seattle Children’s, a team of people will take care of your child.
 Along with your child’s heart doctor (cardiologist), you are connected with newborn specialists (neonatologists), lung doctors (pulmonologists), nurses, child life specialists, social workers and others, if their expertise is needed.
 We work together to meet all of your child’s health needs and help your family through this experience.

 We’re committed to your child’s overall health and well-being.
 We’ll discuss treatments in ways you can understand and involve you in every decision.

 Read more about the supportive care we offer.

 Symptoms of Heart Murmur